Optimizing Design and Control Methods for Using Collaborative Robots in Upper-Limb Rehabilitation: Experimental Setup and Task Specification Using LbD

 It is worth noting that the path exhibits an intersection at a certain point.
 Consequently, while there is no uncertainty regarding the position along the path, the normal direction at this point is not uniquely defined.
-This characteristic is particularly advantageous when the virtual constraint is active during the exercise, as it ensures that the patient is consistently returned to the correct point on the path in case of deviation.
-Consequently, this approach effectively addresses the geometric challenge of maintaining the desired distance between the patient's actual position and the position defined by the therapist, offering a viable solution in any condition.\\ As a final note, it is worth highlighting that in these experiments, the orientation of the end-effector has been kept constant, aligned with the axes of the base reference frame.
-However, despite the mechanism for Human-Robot interaction being solely based on position, being the variable $s$ the arc-lenth along the spatial curve $\boldphi$, It is possible to define a function $\boldphi_o(s)$ that provides a minimal representation of the orientation as a function of progress along the path.
-This curve can be obtained by interpolating the orientations imposed by the therapist during the demonstration, just like the position.
+As a final note, it is worth highlighting that in these experiments, the orientation of the end-effector was kept constant and aligned with the axes of the base reference frame.
+However, although the mechanism for Human-Robot interaction is solely based on position—where the variable \( s \) represents the arc-length along the spatial curve \( \boldphi \)—it is possible to define a function \( \boldphi_o(s) \) that provides a minimal representation of the orientation as a function of progress along the path.
+This curve can be obtained by interpolating the orientations imposed by the therapist during the demonstration, in the same way as the position. \black{